Boosting Ensembles for Statistics of Tails at Conditionally Optimal Advance Split Times: Sampling and estimation methodology

+We will show (Fig. \ref{fig:mixture_ccdfs}b) that boosting is unambiguously more accurate than DNS when fixing the number of ancestors $N$, and similarly accurate with marginal improvements when fixing cost, though with variation across latitudes and AST criteria.
+Thus, we do achieve some speedup, even though it is not (yet) our main objective.
+Any fixed-cost performance gains we achieve here (not our main objective) should be viewed as a lower bound for future algorithms, which will benefit from the conceptual insights into AST that we glean presently.

-To emphasize the \emph{conditional} nature of $A_{j_n}$---its possible dependence on the ancestor $n$, due to initial condition-dependent predictability---we refer to $A_{j_n}$ as the ``conditional advance split time'' (CAST), and its optimal value (by $\chi^2$ or other criteria) as the ``conditional optimal advance split time'' (COAST).
-Our goal is to define the COAST, calculate it given extensive sampling from boosted ensembles, and finally to suggest useful criteria to estimate it when sample size is limited.
+To emphasize the \emph{conditional} nature of the AST---its possible dependence on the ancestor $n$ due to initial condition-dependent predictability---we refer to $A_{j_n}$ as the ``conditional advance split time'' (CAST), and its optimal value (by $\chi^2$ or other criteria) as the ``conditionally optimal advance split time'' (COAST).
+Our goal is to define the COAST, calculate it given extensive sampling from boosted ensembles, and finally to suggest useful criteria to estimate it when sample size is limited, as in a real rare event algorithm deployment.